Are Lab-Grown Diamonds The Gemstone Of The Future?

 Then, there is the generational economic factor — millennials own just 5% of the wealth in the United States — which is makes the cheaper prices of lab-grown diamonds appealing to the demographic.
 For example, the cheapest available diamond stud earrings at De Beers are sold for $1,150 for a .14 carat diamond, while Lightbox offers a similar pair for $250 including a .25 carat diamond.

 But while lab-grown diamonds are more economical, many argue that they won’t retain their value as much as mined diamonds, which are becoming more rare: Global supply of mined diamonds peaked in 2006 with 176 million carats mined, a level that, according to Bloomberg, will never be reached again.
 “Natural diamonds are a finite natural resource: the earth is not making any more.
-So, this rarity makes them a long-term store of value,” Sally Morrison, public relations director at Lightbox, wrote via email.
+So, this rarity makes them a long-term store of value,” Sally Morrison, director of PR, Natural Diamonds at De Beers Group, wrote via email.
 Experts envisioned that, in 2021, there would be a 15 million carat deficit in the supply of mined diamonds, which could lead to a demand in lab-grown diamonds.

 “Fewer and fewer mined diamonds will be available that are coming out of the ground, that means that the gap there can only be filled by lab-grown,” says Shearman.